-Checking the database for the city or town in Oklahoma with the most markers we have a tie for first: Oklahoma City and Tulsa, each with 54 markers in or near them.
-It is followed by Guthrie in Logan County with 28 markers.
+Checking the database for the city or town in Oklahoma with the most markers we again find Oklahoma City at the top of the list with 185 markers in or near it.
+And Tulsa also shows up again in next place, with 95 markers.
 For the ZIP Code with the most markers it’s 73105 at the top of the list with 76 markers in its delivery area.
-(ZIP Code 73105 is assigned to Oklahoma City OK.)
-It is followed by ZIP Code 73044 with 28 markers.
-(73044 is assigned to Guthrie OK.)
+(ZIP Code 73105 is assigned to Oklahoma City OK including the okc delivery area.)
+It is followed by ZIP Code 73102 with 54 markers.
+(73102 is assigned to Oklahoma City OK.)

 And finally the first, last, and oldest markers from Tulsa.
 The first: First Oil Well in Tulsa County, was added August 7, 2010.
 It had been erected in 1949.
-The last: Route 66 Motels added on November 6, 2019.
-It had been erected in 2019.
+The last: Transition 1866-1901 added on April 30, 2021.
+It had been erected in 2014.
 The earliest marker erected was erected in 1915: Washington Irving, added on December 16, 2017.

 The Oklahoma Historical Society is currently in charge of the familiar dark green and white metal and the red granite official historical markers found all over the state and the Oklahoma Department of Highways typically installs and maintains those that are roadside.
 They erected their first marker in 1948, and we have 185 of their markers in the database.
 Also, a number of counties have erected historical markers on their streets and roads and within their public areas, as have some cities and towns.